-New Jersey will now allow terminally ill patients to end their lives
+New Jersey will allow terminally ill patients to end their lives starting today

-Gov. Phil Murphy has signed the Medical Aid in Dying for the Terminally Ill Act.
-And the law goes into effect August 1.
+In April, Gov. Phil Murphy signed the Medical Aid in Dying for the Terminally Ill Act.
+It goes into effect Thursday.

-It will allow adults with a prognosis of six months or less to live to get a prescription for life-ending medication.
+It allows adults with a prognosis of six months or less to live to get a prescription for life-ending medication.

-This make New Jersey the ninth jurisdiction to allow physician-assisted suicide.
-The others are: California, Colorado, Oregon, Vermont, Washington, Hawaii, Montana and the District of Columbia.
+Other jurisdictions that allow physician-assisted suicide are: California, Colorado, Oregon, Vermont, Washington, Hawaii, Montana and the District of Columbia.

-"Allowing residents with terminal illnesses to make end-of-life choices for themselves is the right thing to do," said Governor Murphy in a statement.
-"By signing this bill today, we are providing terminally ill patients and their families with the humanity, dignity, and respect that they so richly deserve at the most difficult times any of us will face."
+"Allowing residents with terminal illnesses to make end-of-life choices for themselves is the right thing to do," Murphy said in a statement.

 The bill narrowly passed in the Senate, and some who voted against it are apprehensive about its effects.

 "The bill has lasting ramifications and lots of loopholes," said Republican Sen. Robert Singer.
 "We are so concerned about opioids, and not trusting doctors with opioids.
 But now we are willing to trust them with this."

 New Jersey legislators have tried passing versions of this bill since 2014, but this was the first time the bill went to a vote in the Senate.